-8.2.1 Level 5: Molecular Dynamics Modeling of C-300/EPON862-Linear Elastic Results
+1. Level 5: Molecular dynamics modeling of C-300/EPON862 - linear elastic results

-Table 6 lists the elastic properties for the C-300 GNP and EPON862 MD RUCs with 80 percent crosslink densities and four levels of dispersion (1-4 layers) of the epoxy matrix obtained in Hadden et al. (Ref.
-3) The through-thickness stiffness properties E_z , G{xz} , G{yz} , associated with the z-direction, are incredibly low relative to the other stiffness values.
-This because the GNP sheets are only bonded to the surrounding epoxy and each other through Van der Waals forces which offer very little resistance to displacement in the z-direction.
-The E_x and E_y values are nearly identical due to material symmetry.
+Table 6 lists the elastic properties for the C-300 GNP and EPON862 MD RUCs with 80% crosslink densities and four levels of dispersion (1-4 layers) of the epoxy matrix obtained in Hadden et al. The through-thickness stiffness properties $E_z$ , $G{xz}$ , $G{yz}$ , associated with the z-direction, are incredibly low relative to the other stiffness values.
+This because the GNP sheets are not well bonded to the surrounding epoxy or each other and offer very little resistance to displacement in the z-direction.
+The $E_x$ and $E_y$ values are nearly identical due to material symmetry.
 The quality of GNP dispersion is considered to decline as the number of GNP layers is increased.
 Yet, the stiffness properties increase.
 The final volume of the simulation box does not change as GNP layers are added.
 So, the inclusion of additional layers results in an RUC with increased GNP volume fraction which yields higher stiffness values even though the dispersion is considered poor.
-Following the multiscale hierarchy (Figure 2) and multiscale modeling workflows (Figure 3 and Figure 4).
+Following the multiscale hierarchy (Figure 2) and multiscale modeling workflows (Figures 3 and 4).
 These elastic properties were used as input in the Level 4 micromechanics model.